2lambda123/iotaledger-wasp/documentation/docs/misc/runwasp.md

 $ go install -tags rocksdb ./...
 ```

-## Step 2: Run Goshimmer connected to the Pollen network
+## Step 2: Run GoShimmer connected to the Pollen network

-Create an empty working directory for Goshimmer, and download the `snapshot.bin` file needed for bootstrap:
+Create an empty working directory for GoShimmer, and download the `snapshot.bin`
+file needed for bootstrap:

 ```
 $ mkdir goshimmer-pollen